erikeldridge/erikeldridge.github.com/_posts/2017-11-01-academic-advisory.md

 ### One thing well

 The ["one thing well"](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well) phrasing comes from Unix philosophy, but I think it works for career planning too.
 Pick something interesting to you and bias towards it, eg I want to develop mobile apps.
-Use this to guide your career, eg the classes you pick, questions you ask, interview questions you practice, code you push to github, tldr on your resume, meetups you attend, projects you volunteer for etc. This is what's described as having "passion" for a topic, or "goals" :) You can always tune this focal point, eg I want to develop mobile apps --> I want to develop apps on Android.
+Use this to guide your career, eg the classes you pick, questions you ask, interview questions you practice, code you push to github, tldr on your resume, meetups you attend, projects you volunteer for etc. This is what's described as having "passion" for a topic, a "north star", or "goals" :)

+You can always tune this focal point, eg I want to develop mobile apps --> I want to develop apps on Android, but consistency will help push back against day-to-day distractions.

 Actually being able to do this thing full time for work is also a matter of luck, but you'll be best prepared when opportunity comes along.

 "T-shaped" focus refers to doing one thing well, but being aware of related skills, eg I specialize in Android, but I'm familiar w service development enough to help debug network requests made from my Android app.

+### Log

+Regularly noting what I work on has a couple benefits:

+1. Artifacts of work, eg git log entries, task tracking cards, etc, may not succinctly capture the intent of a significant project, ie they're often too granular
+2. I often forget what I worked on, and who I worked with, over time

+I find a weekly log in a doc to be just right.
+I can review last week's entry on Monday to remember what I was working on, and I can review the log on Friday to add details.
+Note how this aligns with the Agile pattern of kickoff and demo.
+Making the log public to my team also helps provide context if I'm unavailable.

+I like this format:

+    2018-02-04

+    Auth project
+    * Fixed bug 123 with Sarah and Sidhant preventing people from signing in: git.io/a1s2d
+    * Continued adding auth-specific config to remote config response so we can control steps in the flow ...

+    Organization
+    * Interviewed three candidates for Android role ...

+Periodically aggregating this log makes it easier to keep a resume up to date, and can highlight patterns.
+I like quarterly aggregation, which aligns with a biannual feedback cycle commonly used by large companies.
+For contrast, without a log, I'd have to think back over six months and try to remember what I did to argue persuasively for a raise.

+I collect aggregates in a spreadsheet, which enables me to group by date, keyword, project, goal and/or collaborator, so I can gauge progress against a career ladder and structure for a resume.

 ### Sharpening the saw